X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 Your followup doesn't have to be long and involved; a simple "Howdy --- it was a failed network cable!
 Thanks, everyone. - Bill" would be better than nothing.
 In fact, a short and sweet summary is better than a long dissertation unless the solution has real technical depth.
 Say what action solved the problem, but you need not replay the whole troubleshooting sequence.

-For problems with some depth, it is appropriate to poet a summary of the troubleshooting history.
+For problems with some depth, it is appropriate to post a summary of the troubleshooting history.
 Describe your final problem statement.
 Describe what worked as a solution, and indicate avoidable blind alleys *after that*.
 The blind alleys should come after the correct solution and other summary material, rather than turning the follow-up into a detective story.
 Name the names of people who helped you; you'll make friends that way.

 Besides being courteous and informative, this sort of followup will help others searching the archive of the mailing-list/newsgroup/forum to know exactly whichsolution helped you and thus may also help them.